dnsimple/dnsimple-support/content/articles/integrated-dns-provider-amazon-route53.md

 ---
-meta: Link your Amazon Route 53 account to manage zones at DNSimple.
+meta: Connect your Amazon Route 53 account to manage zones at DNSimple.
 title: Amazon Route 53
-excerpt: Link your Amazon Route 53 account to manage zones at DNSimple.
+excerpt: Connect your Amazon Route 53 account to manage zones at DNSimple.
 categories:
 - DNS
 - Integrations